mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 So client side prediction works _great_ for first person shooters, but is it a good technique for networking a physics simulation?

 In a first person shooter prediction is applied only to your local player character and perhaps objects they are carrying like items and weapons, but in a physics simulation what would need to be predicted to hide latency?
 Not only your own character, but any objects you interact with as well.
-This means if you picked up an object and threw it at a stack of objects, the client side prediction and rollback would need to include the set of objects you interact with directly _and_ the objects those objects interact with.
+This means if you picked up an object and threw it at a stack of objects, the client side prediction would need to include the set of objects you interact with _and_ any objects they interact with.

 While this could _theoretically_ work, it's easy to see that the worst case for a player throwing a cube at a large pile of cubes is that player predicting the _entire simulation_.
 Under typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
 Physics simulation are usually pretty expensive, so anything that requires 15 invisible rollback simulation frames for each frame of real simulation is probably impractical.